 § 3-910.
-Dismissal after Reinstatement.
+Dismissal after Probation.

-If a student is reinstated and does not achieve a cumulative grade point average of 2.00 or higher at the end of the probationary year, the student shall be dismissed from the law school and shall not be eligible for reinstatement, except by the dean in extraordinary circumstances.
+If a student is placed on probation under section 3-905(b)(2) or (c) and does not achieve a cumulative grade point average of 2.00 or higher at the end of the probationary year, semester, or session, as applicable, the student shall be dismissed from the law school and shall not be eligible for reinstatement, except by the dean in extraordinary circumstances.